mattpdipietro/about-me/docs/README.md

 **I start with an assumption of positive intent for all involved.** This has worked out well for me over my career.

-**I view everyone as a peer.** To be honest, I'm really not comfortable being a position of authority.
+**I view everyone as a peer.** To be honest, I'm really not comfortable being in a position of authority.
 I do not care to be pandered to.
 Never feel the need to "sir" me--I've not been knighted...yet.

 ## Personality quirks